 Voltage and Amperage

 Burns can be classified as high or low voltage.
-High voltages greater than 500-1000 Volts cause deep burns.
+High voltages greater than 500-1000 Volts cause deep burns and extensive deep tissue and organ damage.
+Low voltage exposures tend to result in lesser injury.
 United States households are supplied with voltages in the 110 to 220 range which causes muscle tetany and can lead to prolonged exposure to the electrical source, as the patient cannot let go.
 From an external source, it takes only 60 to 100 milliamps of low-frequency AC or 300 to 500 milliamps of DC to induce ventricular fibrillation.
 For an internal source (pacemaker), it takes less than 1 milliamp to induce ventricular fibrillation.